gustavopamplona/Personode/README.md

 # Personode

-Personode is a toobox written in MATLAB designed to make the identification of fMRI spatial independent component analysis (ICA) components into resting-state networks (RSNs) easier.
+Personode is a toolbox written in MATLAB designed to make the identification of fMRI spatial independent component analysis (ICA) components into resting-state networks (RSNs) easier.

 ## Requirements